Bralessness: Braless at home

 Upon returning home from a day at work, many women report one of the things they look forward to is taking off their bra as soon as they get home.
 One editor wrote, "Taking your bra off is an extremely liberating feeling, and one we females look forward to—every day, all day long."
 During the COVID-19 pandemic and the subsequent requirement for remote work, many women publicly admitted to forgoing wearing a bra at all times.

 Miami fashion blogger Maria Tettamanti gladly confessed that while working from home she is braless.
 "The only positive attribute coming out of this pandemic is the notion we can work from home braless – free of wires, overly snug, overly padded bras."

 During April 2020, online bra sales dropped 12%.
 Women welcomed the chance to avoid the normal discomfort that often accompanies wearing a bra.
 One clothing manufacturer surveyed 1000 women and found that 35% of women were braless while working from home.
 They also reported that hashtags like #nobranoproblem and #bralessandflawless were common on Twitter.

-Comfort over fashion

-A Harris Poll commissioned by Playtex in 2009 asked more than 1,000 women what they like in a bra.
-Among the respondents, 67 percent said they prefer wearing a bra to going braless, while 85 percent wanted to wear a "shape-enhancing bra that feels like nothing at all."
-They were split as regards underwire bras: 49 percent said they prefer underwire bras, the same percentage as those who said they prefer wireless bras.
-Apparel company Ruby Ribbon surveyed 3,000 women in 2014 in advance of National No Bra Day about their attitudes towards their breasts and bras.
-Among respondents, 92 percent said they simply want support and comfort and are less interested in sex appeal or fashionable colors and designs.
-Twenty-one percent rated their bra "An Enemy—I wish I had never met her", and nearly half (46%) answered, "A Business Partner—I put up with her".
-When asked to describe their bra in one word, the most popular term was "uncomfortable".